raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 }
 ```

-## Get business classification by id
+## Retrieve a business classification

 This section shows you how to retrieve a business classification from a list of industry classifications.
 An industry classification id is needed in order to verify a `business` Customer.